Data integration use case

 To implement a Data integration solution for your enterprise, your organization can follow this process:

-The DataStage, Watson Query, Data Replication, and Watson Knowledge Catalog services in Cloud Pak for Data as a Service provide all of the tools and processes that your organization needs to implement a Data integration solution.
+The DataStage, Watson Query, Data Replication, and IBM Knowledge Catalog services in Cloud Pak for Data as a Service provide all of the tools and processes that your organization needs to implement a Data integration solution.

 1. Integrate the data